 As more parents gave multiple names to their children, many chose the middle name as a child’s primary name.
 Examples had been set anciently by James I and now more recently by Queen Caroline (full name, Wilhelmina Charlotte Caroline), wife of George II until her death in 1737.
 Englishmen most certainly knew of Countess (Petronilla) Melusine von der Schulenburg, illegitimate daughter of George I who in 1733 married a leading Whig politician, the 4th Earl of Chesterfield, and were also familiar with the name of German-born composer (Georg) Frideric Handel, who became a naturalized British subject in 1727.

-Although going by a middle name never became as widespread in England as in Germany, by the twentieth century the practice was so prevalent that fully half of the United Kingdom’s Prime Ministers from 1916 to the present have been Middle-Namers: (David) Lloyd George, (Andrew) Bonar Law, (James) Ramsay McDonald, (Arthur) Neville Chamberlain, (Robert) Anthony Eden, (Maurice) Harold Macmillan, (James) Harold Wilson, (Leonard) James Callaghan, and (James) Gordon Brown.
+Although going by a middle name never became as widespread in England as in Germany, by the twentieth century the practice was so prevalent that half of the United Kingdom’s Prime Ministers from 1916 to the present have been Middle-Namers: (David) Lloyd George, (Andrew) Bonar Law, (James) Ramsay McDonald, (Arthur) Neville Chamberlain, (Robert) Anthony Eden, (Maurice) Harold Macmillan, (James) Harold Wilson, (Leonard) James Callaghan, (James) Gordon Brown, and (Alexander) Boris dePfeffel Johnson.